-Must report immediately to supervisor (Abby Starling) at the first sign/symptom of illness so that appropriate arrangements can be made for your client
+Must report immediately to supervisor Karina Brewer or HR dept. at the first sign/symptom of illness so that appropriate arrangements can be made for your client

 Before returning to work after being off due to an infectious or communicable disease, contact your supervisor to clear you for your duties.